 Under Luxembourg law, public limited liability companies can have either a one-tier or a two-tier board structure.

 In a two-tier board structure, the public limited liability company will be managed by a management board, whose powers and duties may be carried out by a sole person if the company has a sole shareholder or if the share capital is less than EUR100,000.
-Members of the management board will be appointed by the supervisory board or, alternatively, by the general meeting for a term that may not exceed six years.
+Members of the management board will be appointed by the supervisory board, or by the general meeting for a term that may not exceed six years.
 Both physical and legal persons may be appointed as management board members, but a permanent representative will have to be appointed in the latter case.
 The company will be represented by its management board, but the articles may authorise one or more members of the management board to represent the company either alone or jointly.
 As in a one-tier board structure, the management board may create committees.
 The supervisory board will have an unlimited right to inspect all the transactions of the company.

 The supervision of the company’s affairs will be carried out by one or more supervisory auditor(s) (commissaires) appointed by the general meeting of the shareholders for a term that may not exceed six years, unless the accounts are audited by an approved statutory auditor (réviseur d’entreprises agréé).

 The general meeting of the shareholders holds certain exclusive powers granted by law, including:

 Partnerships limited by shares are governed by the same governance rules as public limited liability companies, except for the following features.

 Private Limited Liability Company

 Private limited liability companies are more flexible and allow for tailor-made governance regimes, making this company form the most popular investment vehicle for real estate.